jglovier/jglovier.github.io/_drafts/design-is-a-strategy.md

 Design is not a feature.

 Some people treat design like it's a feature of their product.
-As in, "It has X, it can, Y, and it's looks great!"
+As in, "It has X, it can Y, and it's looks great!"
 They tack design onto the end of a feature list as though having something that is well designed is just another feature in a list of positive aspects of the product.

 To be fair, that is a legit aspect of design.
-But it's only one aspect of design (design as a feature), and to be FULLY fair it's an imcomplete perspective of design.
+But it's only one aspect of design (design as a feature), and to be FULLY fair it's an incomplete perspective of design.

 True design is is far more than a feature, it's about the way you approach what you are building in the first place.